Hughes Fire Attorneys

 Wildfires are often covered under the fire and allied perils clause in your insurance policy.
 Depending on your specific plan, you may have the following coverages:

-• Dwelling Coverage — This covers the cost of repairing or replacing the main structure of your home and any attached structures, like decks or garages, if damaged by a wildfire.
-Given the high costs associated with rebuilding, it’s crucial to ensure that your dwelling coverage limits are adequate.
+- Dwelling Coverage — This covers the cost of repairing or replacing the main structure of your home and any attached structures, like decks or garages, if damaged by a wildfire.
+Because rebuilding costs can be high, it is important to review whether your coverage limits align with the potential expense.

-• Other Structure Coverage — This provides financial assistance for repairing or replacing detached structures on your property, such as sheds, detached garages, or fences.
-Typically, this coverage is calculated as a percentage of your dwelling coverage, often around 10%.
+- Other Structure Coverage — This provides financial assistance for repairing or replacing detached structures on your property, such as sheds, detached garages, or fences.
+The percentage is usually calculated as a percentage of your dwelling coverage, often around 10%.
 For example, if your dwelling coverage is $300,000, your other structures coverage would be $30,000.

-It’s worth noting that despite having coverage, homeowners may face claim denials or find that their policy limits are insufficient to cover the full extent of wildfire damage.
-It’s essential to review your policy details with your insurance agent or knowledgeable Hughes Fire attorneys and understand the exclusions and limitations.
+It’s worth noting that, despite having coverage, homeowners may face claim denials or find that their policy limits are insufficient to cover the full extent of wildfire damage.
+Reviewing your policy with your insurance agent and consulting with fire attorneys can help you better understand the scope of your coverage and its limitations.

 Protections For Homeowners In Wildfire-Prone Areas